-Carotenoids, antioxidants for the body, used to fight harmful free radicals, highly reactive chemical bonds in the body.
+Antioxidants for the body, used to fight harmful free radicals, highly reactive chemical bonds in the body.
 Over 600 carotenoids can be found in Fruit and Vegetables as they provide the yellow, orange and red colouring.

-Alpha and Beta- Carotene for example which are found in yellow and orange foods can be converted into Vitamin A, used in the immune system and is essential for good ocular health.
+Alpha and Beta - Carotene for example which are found in yellow and orange foods can be converted into Vitamin A, used in the immune system and is essential for good ocular health.

 In red and pink foods such as Watermelon, you will find Lycopene, a Carotenoid which has links to reducing prostate cancer.

-Ellagic Acid will be found in berries;
+Ellagic Acid can be found in berries;

 These Acids will aide in the protection from Cancers, it can cause certain cancerous cells to die and help the liver to neutralise chemicals with cancer-causing side effects.